netliferesearch/byggelig-gatsby/README.md

 Netlify is also connected to Sanity with a webhook, and will build when something is changed in Sanity.

+It should build in about a minute.
+If nothing changes then something in the build process went wrong.
+The build log in Netlify should tell you what.
+It is recommended connecting a Slack bot between the Netlify site and your Slack user when developing.
+If something goes wrong the last working version will be the version deployed in production.

 ## Project rules

 - Only write styles using SCSS